 Let the apple crumble cool a bit before serving.
 You can keep the apple crumble covered on your counter for up to 2 days.
 To serve, just re-heat a slice in the microwave and eat it with a scoop or vanilla ice cream or whip cream.

 *most recipes call for apples that are slightly tart and crisp.
 I personally think you can use whichever apples you want.
-However feel free to experiment with different types of apples to find the one that works best for you
+However, feel free to experiment with different types of apples to find the one that works best for you.
+6 small recipes works to about 3 regular sized apples.
+The reason I had small apples because it was from my apple tree.

 **Feeling adventurous?
 Try sauteing your sliced apples in some butter and brown sugar before combining it with the other ingredients!